biodash/biodash.github.io/content/codeclub-setup/index.md

 ### Install RStudio {#install-rstudio}

-RStudio is a so-called Interactive Development Environment (IDE) for R, with side-by-side panes for an R script, an R concole, plots, help documents, and much more.
+RStudio is a so-called Integrated Development Environment (IDE) for R, with side-by-side panes for an R script, an R concole, plots, help documents, and much more.
 While it is perfectly possible to use R without RStudio, RStudio has become the de facto standard for working with R and is very useful.